rileyle/PHYS328W/syllabus.md

 journal-article format for the final lab assignment (the AM radio receiver).

-*Although you may collaborate on experimental work and simulations, you will write your own reports and papers.*
+*Although you may collaborate on experimental work, you will write your own reports and papers.*

 You will write your reports and papers using L<SUP>A</SUP>T<SUB>E</SUB>X, a typesetting program commonly used by